 8. Once all of the parts of your shoes have been cleaned, let them air dry with paper towels stuffed inside.
 This will help absorb moisture and maintain the shape of your shoes as they dry.
 (Just take care not to dry them near a radiator or in direct sunlight, which can cause damage).

 9. Once your shoes have dried, you can sprinkle baking soda inside them to absorb any odours or residual moisture.

 What not to do:

-1. Don't wash your running shoes in the washing machine.
-Soaking your shoes in water can damage the fabric and adhesives!
+1. Don't put your running shoes in the washing machine.
+Soaking your shoes in water can damage the fabric and adhesives.